ShubhamGoel26/DS-GA-1011-Group-Project/BERT/readme.md

 # BERT Fine-Tuning and Static Model Pruning

-This repository contains experiments on fine-tuning and pruning the BERT model for efficient Natural Language Processing (NLP).
+This repository contains experiments on fine-tuning and pruning the BERT model for developing a Question Answering System.
 The work demonstrates the application of Static Model Pruning (SMP) with and without Knowledge Distillation (KD) to optimize the model's performance while reducing its size.

 ## Structure of the Repository